New Light $H^\pm$ Discovery Channels at the LHC

-At the LHC, a light charged Higgs has been searched for via the decay of a top (anti)quark, if kinematically allowed.
-Typically, this process can be calculated using the usual method of factorising the production process, $pp \to t \bar{t}$, times the decay one, $\bar{t} \to \bar{b} H^-$, in the Narrow-Width Approximation (NWA).
-However, if the mass of the charged Higgs boson approaches the top one, this approximation becomes invalid and thus it is quite appropriate to target the process $pp \to t\bar{b}H^-$ to search instead \cite{Guchait:2001pi}.
-The aim of this contribution is to revisit these two $H^\pm$ production modes in the context of the upcoming LHC Run 3 and compare these to the di-Higgs production channels $pp \to H^\pm h/A$ and $pp \to H^+ H^-$ in the 2HDM Type-I. By focusing on the bosonic decays of the charged Higgs, $H^\pm \to W^\pm h/A$, we will show that such modes may serve as new discovery channels for light $H^\pm$ states at the LHC.
+At the LHC, a light $H^\pm$ boson has been searched for via the decay of a top (anti)quark ($t\bar{t}$) if kinematically allowed.
+Typically, this process can be calculated using the usual method of factorizing the production process of proton--proton collisions, $pp \to t \bar{t}$, times the decay one, $\bar{t} \to \bar{b} H^-$, in the Narrow-Width Approximation (NWA).
+However, if the mass of the charged Higgs boson approaches the maximum, this approximation becomes invalid, and thus it is quite appropriate to target the process $pp \to t\bar{b}H^-$ to search instead~\cite{Guchait:2001pi}.
+This contribution revisits these two $H^\pm$ production channels for the upcoming LHC Run 3 and compares them to the pair productions $pp \to H^\pm h/A$ and $pp \to H^+ H^-$ in the 2HDM Type-I. We show that signatures from such pair productions followed by $H^\pm \to W^\pm h$ and/or $H^\pm \to W^\pm A$ decays may lead to new discovery channels for light charged Higgs bosons searches at the LHC.